JackDaoud/Data_Visualization_Project/README.md

 **Part 02:**
 Generate a chloropleth map of the crime rate in San Francisco

-In this repository you'll find screenshots of both visualizations and the Jupyter notebook.
+In this repository you'll find screenshots of both visualizations, the Jupyter notebook, and the datasets used.

 **Tools used:**
 - Pandas